chrisdjscott/Atoman/README.md

 example within a [virtualenv](http://virtualenv.readthedocs.org/en/latest/).

 In both cases you should first copy the config file: `cp setup.cfg.example setup.cfg` and add/edit any relevant sections.
-There are some comments in the file although normally it can be left as is.
+There are some comments in the file to help with selecting the options.

+You need to choose one of the following two methods for installing the software.

 ### In-place build